Abandoned Bicycle Policy Heading link

 Control of Access to University Facilities and Spaces Policy Heading link

-Access to buildings and specific areas on campus may need to be restricted in order to provide a safe and controlled environment for the University of Illinois at Chicago.
-It is also imperative that the circulation and recovery of University keys and electronic access control be closely monitored by the University.
+Access to buildings and specific areas on campus may need to be restricted in order to provide a safe and controlled environment for the University of Illinois Chicago.
+It is also imperative that the circulation and recovery of university keys and electronic access control be closely monitored by the university.

 Contact: (312) 413-1404

 The UIC Energy Policy sets out guidelines for campus operation that will help the campus operate in an energy-efficient and sustainable manner.
 The policy recognizes that UIC is a complex institution both in its physical buildings and operations and in its organization.
 The policy expects faculty, staff and students to understand their energy footprint and to make intelligent decisions that will allow UIC to conserve energy and save money while carrying out the university’s teaching, research, and service mission.

 E-Scooters and Other Low-Speed, Motorized Personal Transportation Devices on Campus Heading link

 To maintain the safety and comfort of all individuals on campus, the university prohibits the use of e-scooters and other low-speed, motorized personal transportation devices on university premises and in university facilities.
 The policy includes but is not limited to motorized scooters, skateboards, hoverboards, all classes of pedal and throttle assist bicycles, and roller blades.

 The Office of the Vice Chancellor for Administrative Services (OVCAS) is responsible for the operations, maintenance, safety and security of all university-owned facilities.
 Guidelines for determining financial responsibilities for the costs associated with these services can be found in the following documents associated with the UIC Policy on Financial Responsibility for Facilities-related Costs.